Video best practices

 - Make sure that your videos are visible and easy to find on your video pages.
 We recommend using a standalone page for each video with a descriptive title or description unique to each individual video.
-Videos should be prominent on the page and should not be hidden or difficult to find.
+Make sure videos are prominent on the page and aren't hidden or difficult to find.

 Third-Party Embedded Players